s223929/41934---Advanced-BIM-Materials/A4/README.md

 ```

 This code loads the Table 7 Excel file and prepares it for use.
-The Excel file must be open while the script is running, and it should be located in the same folder as your Python file.
+The Excel file must be located in the same folder as your Python file.

 ---

 ### Role targeting

-We target the Analyst Level 3 role, as the tool is developed as a standalone Python script using IfcOpenShell for a specific purpose: performing LCA within a BIM workflow.
+We target the _Analyst Level 3_ role, as the tool is developed as a standalone Python script using IfcOpenShell for a specific purpose: performing GWP calulation and comparison within a BIM workflow.

-Our focus area and BIM use case in this context is Materials.
+Our focus area and BIM use case in this context is _Materials_.